briandrum/codes.forchagrin.com/_chapters/chapter-313-traffic-control-devices.md

     shall not enter the roadway in the direction of the signal indication.

-    4. _(4)_ Nothing int his section shall be construed to invalidate the continued use of pedestrian control signals utilizing the word “wait” if those signals were installed prior to March 28, 1985.
+    4. _(4)_ Nothing int his section shall be construed to invalidate the continued use of pedestrian control signals utilizing the word "wait" if those signals were installed prior to March 28, 1985.

     5. _(5)_ A flashing walking person signal indication has no meaning and